Doctor of Philosophy

 Overall, this work provides a morpho-functional analysis of PC interneuronal populations indicating a high complexity of innervation and firing behaviours.
 It also shows for the first time that kindling induces alterations of interneuronal firing patterns that might be responsible for epileptogenesis in this area.

 Gavrilovici, Cezar, "Morpho-physiological analysis of interneuronal populations in the rat piriform cortex before and after kindling induced epilepsy" (2011).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 310.